kohlschutter/junixsocket/junixsocket-darwin/README.md

 ## AF_NDRV

-This is currently not supported, but it's pretty much a "Fake Ethernet" driver.

-It's the macOS pendant to Linux's `tap` functionality.
+This is pretty much a "Fake Ethernet" driver; it's the macOS pendant to Linux's `tap` functionality.

 A future version of junixsocket may add support for this domain.